FuryFridge/VERO-Digital-Solutions/README.md

-Hello dear python dev!

-This repository is supposed to act as a playground for your submission.

-Before getting started, please make sure use this repository as a **template** and create your own **public** repository, on which you will commit and push your code regularly.
-Once you are ready, please mail us back the link to your repository.

-Below, you will find the **Task** definition.

-Happy Hacking :computer:

 # Task

 Write a python script that connects to a remote API, downloads a certain set of resources, merges them with local resources, and converts them to a formatted excel file.